 - Zinc — Aids in the conversion of T4 to T3, and its absence has been linked with poor T3 conversion.
 Zinc is anti-inflammatory, reduces antibodies and boosts the immune system.
 It may also indirectly decrease reverse T3.
 A hair mineral analysis may help you to establish dosage. (source) (I use this one.)

-- Vitamin K2 — It may or may not be necessary, but K2 was and is something I take to balance vitamin D, Magnesium and Calcium levels.
+- Vitamin K2 — K2 was and is something I take to balance vitamin D, Magnesium and Calcium levels.
+(Sensitive or bleeding gums is one indicator that we’re low in this vitamin.)

 - In terms of probiotics, I took Saccharomyces Boulardii.
 It has been linked to these benefits: